reshufflehq/reshuffle/README.md

 ### Easy services configuration
 A critical aspect of building integrations is configuring how to connect to different services we want to integrate with.
 With Reshuffle you can easily configure *Service* objects and inject them.

-Let's expend the example above and send a message to a Slack, everytime someone triggers the 'HTTP/GET/test' event:
+Let's expend the example above and send a message to a Slack, every time someone triggers the 'HTTP/GET/test' event:

 ```js
 const {Reshuffle, HttpService, SlackService} = require('reshuffle')